Infineon/merus-audio-amp-hat-zw/merus_linux_audio_driver_pi4/README.md

 9 - Insert the SD card on your linux host machine

-10 - Replace the "KERNEL = xx.xx.xx-v7l+" variable on the first line of the Makefile in merus_linux_audio_driver_pi4  with your downloaded kernel source
+10 - Replace the "KERNEL = xx.xx.xx-v7+" variable on the first line of the Makefile in merus_linux_audio_driver_pi4  with your downloaded kernel source
-    version on step 5. to check the downloaded kernel source open the Makefile in the cloned linux folder in of step 5 and check for the following lines:
+    version on step 5.
+To check the downloaded kernel source version open the Makefile in the cloned linux folder in step 5 and check for the following lines:

     "VERSION = 4
     PATCHLEVEL = 19
     SUBLEVEL = 97"

-    (in this case this would result in "KERNEL = 4.19.97-v7l+")
+    (in this case this would result in "KERNEL = 4.19.97-v7+")

-11 - to compile, build and install the drivers type: `make all` .
+11 - To compile, build and install the drivers type: `make all` .

-12 - Make sure to replace the config.txt file line "dtparamaudio=on" with "dtoverlay=merus-amp" to load the driver during boot up.
+12 - Make sure to replace the config.txt file line "dtparam=audio=on" with "dtoverlay=merus-amp" to load the driver during boot up.

 13 - Insert the SD card on the Raspberry pi.